Her Majesty The Queen’s Birthdays

 Queen Elizabeth II was born on 21st April 1926.
 She was the first child of The Duke and Duchess of York, who later became George VI and Queen Elizabeth.

 She was christened Elizabeth Alexandra Mary in the private chapel at Buckingham Palace.
-The young Princess spent most of her early years enjoying a quiet family life with her parents and her sister Princess Margaret.
+The young princess spent most of her early years enjoying a quiet family life with her parents and her sister, Princess Margaret.

-When Elizabeth’s grandfather King George V died in 1936, her uncle came to the throne as King Edward VIII.
-Before the end of the year King Edward VIII had abdicated and Princess Elizabeth’s father acceded to the throne as King George VI.
-That meant the young Princess was now next in line for the throne.
+When Princess Elizabeth’s grandfather, George V, died in 1936, her uncle came to the throne as Edward VIII.
+Before the end of the year, Edward had abdicated and Princess Elizabeth’s father became George VI.
+This meant the young princess was now next in line for the throne.

-The Queen celebrates two birthdays every year: her actual birthday on 21st April and her official birthday on a Saturday in June.
+When her father died in 1952, The Queen acceded to the throne at the age of 25.
+She celebrates two birthdays every year: her actual birthday on 21 April and her official birthday on a Saturday in June.
 The official birthday is held in the summer as it means there’s a better chance of good weather for the ceremony.

-After the massed bands have performed a musical ‘troop,’ the Regimental Colour, or flag, is carried down the ranks of troops.
+After the massed bands have performed a musical ‘troop,’ the regimental colour, or flag, is carried down the ranks of troops.